-The typical use case for smartphones falls far from this ideal, with viewers often taking their devices out and about, moving between different lighting environments, or watching at strange angles while lying in bed.
-If you’re taking your smartphone out and about, contending with screen glare can also be a problem, as can fighting with slower streaming speeds if your connection fluctuates.
-All of this can detract from the ideal HDR viewing experience for smartphone.
+The typical use case for smartphones falls far from this ideal, with viewers taking their devices out and about, moving between different lighting environments, or watching at strange angles while lying in bed.
+Combined with hit and miss 4G data speeds, and mobile users aren’t going to get the ideal HDR viewing experience.

-That doesn’t mean HDR is wasted in a mobile form facto.
-Small screens are welcome in the living room too.
-High Dynamic Range panels by definition also provide a high contrast ratio, wider color gamut, and greater peak brightness than SDR panels.
-Even SDR content can look more vivid or be more easily viewed in bright environments with these phones.
-Samsung’s AMOLED has offered these very characteristics long before the push for High Dynamic Range content.
-You’ll also receive an extra image boost with 10-bit color content, if you have access to a compatible streaming service and a fast enough internet connection.
+That doesn’t mean HDR is pointless in a mobile form factor.
+Small screens are welcome in the living room too and can benefit from 10-bit content.
+High Dynamic Range panels, by definition, provide a high contrast ratio, wider color gamut, and greater peak brightness than SDR panels.
+Even SDR content can look more vivid and brighter by picking an HDR-ready phone.

 The brightness problem

 Battery life is a constant concern for smartphone users, yet HDR demands a higher peak brightness than ever before in order to boost the contrast ratio and make the most of the additional 10-bit color data.

 Smartphones are capable of exceeding 540 nits of peak brightness, but only when pushing their panel to the limit and draining more battery.

 To quickly recap the Mobile HDR certification from the UHD Alliance, handsets should be able to output 540 nits of peak brightness and a minimum of 0.0005 nits.
 Our testing has revealed that a number of smartphones can meet these criteria.
 Even the older Samsung Galaxy Note 8 is capable of hitting 1200 nits, pushing well past this minimum requirement.